 \subsection{Simulation and results}

-Our simulations are of a $\CNOT$ extended rectangle with concatenated error correction, including all physical locations.
-The message-passing scheme is simulated along side the concatenated error correction circuit so that it operates in the same way as it would in a real quantum computer.
-The logical $\CNOT$ extended rectangle is defined to succeed only if both logical qubits would, after decoding, produce the correct measurement results in both the $X$ and $Z$ bases.
-The simulations use the method outlined in~\cite{Evans1}, which involves keeping track of discrete Pauli errors as they propagate through a circuit.
+To test our method we simulate a $\CNOT$ extended rectangle~\cite{Aliferis1} including all physical locations.
+The correction method is simulated alongside the error-correction circuits so that it operates in the same way as it would in a real quantum computer.
+The $\CNOT$ is defined to succeed only if the measurement results of both logical qubits in both bases would be correct.
+The simulations use the method outlined in~\cite{Evans1}, which involves keeping track of discrete errors as they propagate through the circuit.
 We assume a stochastic error model, where memory, initialization, readout, single-qubit gate, and two-qubit gate errors are all equally likely to occur.
 Errors are randomly selected one- and two-qubit discrete Pauli errors.
-Our simulator uses the SIMD-oriented Mersenne Twister pseudo random number generator~\cite{Saito1}.
-We use the error-correction circuit shown in Fig.~\ref{fig: error map}, which requires two ancilla qubits per logical qubit for a total block size of six qubits.

 We are primarily interested in the logical failure rate when the physical error rate, $p$, is low.
 Directly simulating the circuit in the low-$p$ limit requires too many runs to obtain statistically significant results.
-Instead, we use the expansion of logical failure rate with respect to the physical error rate,
+Instead, for up to three levels of error correction, we use the expansion of logical failure rate with respect to the physical error rate,